-To set up G Suite mail on your domain, log in to your NOVA Client Area, and click on the cPanel icon next to your service under the Your Active Services section:
+To set up G Suite mail on your domain, log in to your cPanel control panel.
+Click here for instructions on how to get to cPanel.

 Once you’re in the cPanel control panel, click on the Zone Editor under the Domains section: